 - The ability to mute and boot participants if needed.

 With this one, it seems obvious but there are a couple of things you want to do before each class.
 Prior to each class, try sending out an email to all participants detailing what the class will go over and what your expectations are for the class.

 In doing this, you can create a smoother experience for those involved because people know what to expect when going into the class.
 Additionally, get all of your equipment set up prior to the class.
 This way you are ready to get after it right after the class starts.
 In the email you send out to participants, instruct them to do the same, this way everyone is on the same beat.

-However, in preparing for you class, realize that no matter how hard you try, not everyone will be on time to your class.
+However, in preparing for your class, realize that no matter how hard you try, not everyone will be on time for your class.
 Sometimes life just happens.
-At the start of the class, give a 5 minute buffer to make sure everyone is ready before getting started.
+At the start of the class, give a 5-minute buffer to make sure everyone is ready before getting started.